Taking the mystery (and the stress) out of the mortgage stress test

 Possibly.
 If you currently have a mortgage and are looking to renew with the same lender, the stress test may not be required.
 Also, lenders that are provincially regulated aren’t required to enforce the stress test—although some may choose to do so.

 Other instances where the stress test is mandatory:

 - When you are taking equity out

 Facing no other option but to take the mortgage stress test?
 No problem.
-Federica, Chris, and Mara have put together some pre-planning tips to take the ‘stress’ out of the test.
+Federica, Chris, and Nick have put together some pre-planning tips to take the ‘stress’ out of the test.